 - Participating in gambling and having, other than by virtue of skill or luck, a lesser chance of losing or a greater chance of winning than one or more of the other participants.”3

-There is an exception to gambling known as the “social gambling” exception.
-This includes any game, wager, or transaction which is incidental to a bona fide social relationship, participated in by natural persons only, and in which no person is participating in professional gambling.”4
+“Social gambling” – which is legal – comprises any game, wager, or transaction that is incidental to a bona fide social relationship, participated in by natural persons only, and in which no person is participating in professional gambling.”4

 Social gambling may include friends who gather together for poker night.
 It may also cover family members who have friendly bets going for who will win the Super Bowl.
 However, it may not include a poker night that is organized for the purpose of holding a tournament.

 According to the Colorado Attorney General and the Limited Gaming Control Commission, internet gambling and telephone sports book betting are illegal.
 Under C.R.S.
-18-10-106, transmitting gambling information by telephone, telegraph, radio, or other means is class 2 misdemeanor.
-However, if the offender is a repeat gambling offender, transmitting gambling information may be a class 6 felony.
+18-10-106, transmitting gaming information by

-Even if the internet gambling business is located in another state or overseas, under Colorado law, a bet is placed where the person placing the bet is located.
-An individual could be charged with gambling if they place a bet on their home computer even if the company is based in a place where internet gambling is legal.
+You could be charged if you place a bet on your home computer in Colorado, even if the gaming company is based in a place where internet gaming is legal.

-The penalties for participating in illegal gambling in Colorado depend on the type of activity involved and the defendant’s criminal history.
+The penalties for participating in illegal gambling in Colorado depend on the type of activity involved and your criminal history.

-Gambling is a petty offense.
-The penalty for a petty gambling offense in Colorado is
+Gambling is a petty offense in Colorado, carrying:

 - up to 10 days in jail and/or